Twenty Five Years of Conservation History

 Valentine Farm Conservation Area

 Richard and Mary Valentine leave their 142 acre family property in Bethel to the Mahoosuc Land Trust.
-The Land Trust Board of Directors voted to establish the Valentine Farm Conservation at the property.
+The Land Trust Board of Directors votes to establish the Valentine Farm Conservation Center at the property.

 October 22, 2017